amidaela/Platformer/README.md

 ### Playable Builds

-Runnable builds of the game can be found in:
+Runnable builds of the game can be found in the folders:

-- /WindowsRunnable/ - Windows executable
+- /WindowsRunnable/
-- /LinuxRunnable/ - Linux executable
+- /LinuxRunnable/